Our Co-ops

 Get It Right Educators Cooperative

 Get It Right Educators Cooperative is a non-profit worker cooperative of educators in Madison.
-They staff the Milestone Democratic School, an “independent, tuition-free, open-enrollment public secondary charter school” on Madison’s east side.
-It operates on a highly participatory model, to the point where much of the school was designed by its own students.
-A student is also the President of the Board of Directors.
+They staffed the Milestone Democratic School, an “independent, tuition-free, open-enrollment public secondary charter school” on Madison’s east side until 2024.
+It operated on a highly participatory model, to the point where much of the school was designed by its own students.
+A student was also the President of the Board of Directors.

 A person wearing a mask, black t-shirt with yellow writing, and jeans, stands in front of a wall with brightly colored murals, including a large monarch butterfly and some smaller butterflies.